Tips for Including Strengths in a Resume

 The next step is to inventory your strengths.
 Your strengths can be skills, areas of knowledge, personal qualities and/or past experiences.
-Construct a list of ten strengths which would enable you carry out your target role at a very high level.
+Construct a list of ten strengths which would enable you to carry out your target role at a very high level.

 Place a checkmark next to the strengths which correspond most highly to the requirements of the job you wish to land.

 Check off the strengths about which you can provide the most compelling evidence, prioritizing your most relevant qualifications.
-Referencing the results you produced, value you added, and accomplishments you achieved while applying your strengths is the best proof that the strength is viable.
+Referencing the results you produced, the value you added, and accomplishments you achieved while applying your strengths is the best proof that the strength is viable.

 Include Core Strengths in Your Cover Letter